John McAfee: McAfee Associates

 Initially McAfee did not seek a large userbase of paying users, but rather wanted to raise awareness of the need to be protected from computer viruses.
-However, by making people fear such malware, he managed to generate millions of sales, and by 1990 he was making five million dollars a year.
+However, by making people fear such malware, he managed to generate millions of sales, and by 1990 he was making $5 million a year.
 The company was incorporated in Delaware in 1992, and had its initial public offering the same year.
 In August 1993, McAfee stepped down as chief executive and remained with the company as the chief technical officer.
 He was succeeded by Bill Larson.
 In 1994 he sold his remaining stake in the company.
 He had no further involvement in its operations.

 After various mergers and ownership changes, Intel acquired McAfee in August 2010.
 In January 2014, Intel announced that McAfee-related products would be marketed as Intel Security.
 McAfee expressed his pleasure at the name change, saying, "I am now everlastingly grateful to Intel for freeing me from this terrible association with the worst software on the planet."
 The business was soon de-merged from Intel, once more under the McAfee name.